-It's hard to explain this because it's quite subtle and seemingly minor but it's a very delicate shift in my thinking and attitude toward my tricky emotions.
+It's hard to explain because it's quite subtle and seemingly minor, but it's a been a delicate shift and powerful shift in my thinking and attitude toward my tricky emotions.

 And when I first got sober I'd just feel these emotions really keenly and hate them and rail against them and be a bit of a mess internally (and sometimes externally - sorry family!) and reach for crap food or whatever.

 I accept it and I feel some kindness towards myself.
-This is some deep self-care shit going on inside me and I dig it.
+That's some deep, self-care shit going on inside me and I dig it.